 1. What is an "LCS"?
 Why does the US military have to abuse the English language by making up acronyms for everything?
 The "LCS" is the size of a frigate with the mission of a corvette, so choose one of those English language terms.

-2. While everyone likes the new Bofors 57mm naval gun, secondary armament is poor.
+3. Secondary armament is poor.
 It consists of a .50 caliber machine gun on each side.
 The first lesson learned from the deployment of the US Navy's newer PC-1 patrol boats was that basic .50 cal mounts and the unstabilized MK-38 25mm chain gun had horrible accuracy mounted aboard a small, bouncing ship.
-As a result, the Navy developed a stabilized MK-96 25mm gun, which includes a 40mm automatic grenade launcher. (right) In addition to the 57mm gun on the bow, the LCS should have one or maybe two of these weapons.
-They should also have either an EFOGM video guided missile system, or a Hellfire laser-guided missile system.
+As a result, the Navy developed a stabilized MK-96 25mm gun, which includes a 40mm automatic grenade launcher. (pictured) The LCS should have one or maybe two of these weapons and an EFOGM video guided missile system.

-4. Who thought up this maximum speed of 40-50 knots?
+5. Who thought up this maximum speed of 40-50 knots?
 This isn't a cigarette boat for teenagers.
 A 2003 analysis by David D. Rudko noted that the Navy has stated the LCS must incorporate endurance, speed, payload capacity, sea-keeping, shallow-draft and mission reconfigurability into a small ship design.
 However, constraints in current ship design technology make this desired combination of design characteristics in small ships difficult to realize at any cost.
-Speed, displacement, and significant wave height all result in considerable increases in fuel consumption, and as a result, severely limit LCS endurance.
+Speed, displacement, and significant wave height all result in considerable increases in fuel consumption, and as a result, severely limit LCS endurance and weaponry.

 When operating in a significant wave height of six feet, regardless of the amount of fuel carried, the maximum endurance achieved for a wave-piercing catamaran LCS outfitted with all modular mission packages is less than seven days.
 Especially noteworthy is that when restricted to a fuel reserve of 50% and a fuel carrying capacity of Day tanks, the maximum achieved endurance is only 4.8 hours when operating at a maximum speed of 48 knots.
 The LCS can achieve high speeds, however, this can only be accomplished at the expense of range and payload capacity.

 In addition, big engines and a heavy frame make a coastal ship far too big.
-Look at all the other modern coastal ships around the world to discover the LCS is twice their size.
+All other modern coastal ships around the world are half its size.
 Twice the size means twice the target and twice the cost, all this for high speed?
 The LCS is the size of modern frigates and bigger than destroyers of World War II, yet has the armament of a patrol boat in order to accommodate the mysterious ultra high-speed requirement.

 5. The LCS is not diesel-electric; it must be.

 Since the Ambassador is much smaller, it is much more difficult to track and hit with weaponry, and has half the draft of the LCS, which is extremely important for a coastal craft.
 It does not carry two helicopters like the LCS, but those should operate far offshore, otherwise they help an enemy locate and target the ship.
-There have been no reported problems with the Ambassador since our Navy did not spend a billion dollars and a decade to "develop" it.
-Our foreign military sales office just chose a simple design using modern (proven) systems.
+There have been no reported problems with the Ambassador since the foreign military sales office chose a simple design using modern (proven) systems.